jruizgit/rules/docs/js/reference.md

 [top](reference.md#table-of-contents)
 ### Choice of Sequences
-durable_rules allows expressing and efficiently evaluating richer events sequences leveraging forward inference.
-In the example below any of the two event\fact sequences will trigger an action.
+durable_rules allows expressing and efficiently evaluating richer events sequences In the example below any of the two event\fact sequences will trigger an action.

 The following two labels can be used and combined to define richer event sequences:
 * whenAll: a set of event or fact patterns.
 All of them are required to match to trigger an action.